yiwang454/fastabx_local/docs/advanced/comparison.rst

 .. warning::
   There is a bug in the Libri-Light (and ZeroSpeech 2021) ABX codebase.
-  When slicing the features to find the frames being the "onset" and "offset" of the phoneme / triphone, the end index is incorrect.
+  When slicing the features to find the frames between the "onset" and "offset" of the phoneme / triphone, the end index is incorrect.
 The features have always one frame less than what they should.
   This is especially problematic for model that have large features (40 or 80 ms).
   The bug is fixed in fastabx, but if you want to still keep the Libri-Light behaviour, set